Scale-invariant Monte Carlo and multilevel Monte Carlo estimation of mean and variance: An application to simulation of linear elastic bone tissue: Multilevel Monte Carlo method

-Here the first term defines the scale-invariant sampling error $\evsML$, and the second term is the normalized deterministic error $\evdML$. { Thus, the accomplishment of total MSE $\epsvsq$ is justified by ensuring that both errors $\evsML$ and $\evdML$ are lesser than $\epsvsqtwo$.}
+Here, the first term defines the scale-invariant sampling error and the second term is the normalized squared deterministic error.
+The accomplishment of a total NMSE $\epssq$---as mentioned in \fsec{MLMC}---is justified by ensuring that both errors are less than $\epssqtwo$.